Continuum limit of critical inhomogeneous random graphs: Notation and preliminaries

 \section{Notation and preliminaries}

-We introduce some basic notation in Section \ref{sec:notations}.
+We introduce some basic notation in Section \ref{sec:notation}.
 In Section \ref{sec:topology-prelim} we define relevant notions of convergence of measured metric spaces.
-In Section \ref{sec:graph-tree-prelim} we recall basic graph theoretic definitions.
-In Section \ref{sec:p-tree-def-prelim}, we introduce a family of random trees called $\vp$-trees that play a crucial role in our proofs.
+In Section \ref{sec:graph-tree-prelim} we recall graph theoretic definitions required in the sequel.